larytet/dockerfile-generator/README.md

 # TODO

 * Support copy_secret which removes the files in the end of the build.
-The user is expected to "squash the layer when running the build.
+The user is expected to "squash" the layer when running the build.
 * The "generate" methods are messy, require refactoring
 * Injection of comments is not consistent
 * Better management of layers and caching